A novel after a hurricane hits New Orleans

 Tommy turned facing the little woman.
 “Maddi you deserve a break.

-She smiled a real smile that Tommy had ever seen before, “You do too, Tommy, you are always doing things to help others and they hardly ever pay you enough to cover your rent.”
+She smiled a real smile that Tommy had never seen before, “You do too, Tommy, you are always doing things to help others and they hardly ever pay you enough to cover your rent.”

 Morning comes early, Tommy left his blinds open the evening before to allow the first light of day maximum access to his room.
 He wanted an early start to reach his old friend’s tiny apartment in the eldercare facility.
 Menashe, a retired Jewish Jeweler was an early bird and Tommy wanted to get there before his pot full of delicious coffee was empty.
 It was a forty-minute bus ride to reach his destination meaning a before breakfast departure for Tommy.

-The bus is nearly full of people who ride the bus to work daily after crossing two main feeder routes just sixteen blocks apart.
+The bus is nearly full of people who ride the bus to work daily after crossing two main feeder routes sixteen blocks apart.
 There are always ten to fifteen transferees waiting when this bus arrives.
 Tommy saw no young thugs or bangers in the bunch.
-Tommy maintains his harmless old man look until the bus stops a long block away from his destination the Eldercare facility.
+Tommy maintains his harmless old man look until the bus stops a long block away from his destination, the Jewish Eldercare facility.
 Menashe always snorts at that name for this place.
 “Lots of Elders and not much care here.”

 “I made a full pot of coffee, so we won’t run out,” he said smiling.
-He has a bright lamp on the tiny table next to two cups with spoons and two serving dishes for packages of condiments.
+He has a bright lamp on the tiny table next to two cups with spoons and two serving dishes for tiny packages of condiments.

 “You know I drink your delicious coffee black, my friend.”

 Menashe holds them reverently in his gnarled liver spotted hand.
-“What have we here.”
+“What have we here?”

 “I need to know if these are genuine.
 I dug them out of a hollow wall last night.”

-The older man took a loupe from his pocket.
-He looks at each one carefully.
-“Tommy do you have any idea what you have here?”
+The older man takes a loupe from his pocket and looks at each one carefully.
+“Oi, Tommy do you have any idea what you have here?”